falcopackages/fujin/docs/tutorial.rst

     ALLOWED_HOSTS = ["SERVER_IP.sslip.io"]

-With the current setup we should already be able to deploy our app with the ``fujin up`` command, but staticfiles won't work, let's make some changes, first in ``booking/settings.py`` add the line below:
+With the current setup, we should already be able to deploy our app with the ``fujin up`` command, but static files won't work.
+Let's make some changes.
+First, in ``bookstore/settings.py``, add the line below:

 .. code-block:: python
     :linenos: